 Walk or run around the lake

-A great and free alternative to Laguna Nimez is Lake Argentino, on which shores El Calafate is located.
-Just as easily reached from the center of town, it’s a fantastic place to observe the local wildlife – including the beautiful pink flamingoes.
-Make sure to bring your camera and a good lens if you want take stunning photos!
+A great and free alternative to Laguna Nimez is Lake Argentino.
+Just as easily reached from the center of town, it’s a fantastic place to observe local wildlife – including the beautiful pink flamingoes.
+Bring your camera and a good lens if you want take stunning photos!

-Another thing to do around Lake Argentino is running or biking.
-This is the best location in El Calafate, Argentina, for this purpose.
+This is also where locals go for a run or a bike ride.
 There even are small open-air gyms if you fancy doing some push ups and other extra exercises.

 Visit an estancia

 Estancias are farms that can be found all over Argentina and that are traditionally used for cattle raising.
 The name literally translates as “stay” and refers to the period of time that the government authorities have allocated for a stay in a specific piece of land.